 Grooming your dog can be messy, difficult, and downright unpleasant, but it can be even worse for both you and your pup when you’re making mistakes without realizing it.
+Here are a few mistakes you should avoid.

 You can tell a lot about the general health of your dog by taking a good look at her coat and skin.
 A healthy dog is a beautiful dog, and a coat that’s nice and shiny is a strong indicator that your pet’s in peak condition.